-“Buy and hold” in this context doesn’t mean you can’t re-allocate your portfolio as needed.
-Rather, it means that you stay invested in the market in spite of ups and downs.
+“Buy and hold” in this context doesn’t mean you can’t reallocate your portfolio as needed.
+Rather, it means that you stay invested in the market despite ups and downs.

 The higher your tolerance for risk, the easier it will be for you to endure wide market swings and resist the urge to sell.
-However, if you have less of a stomach for risk, such that big losses could keep you up at nights or inspire you to liquidate your holdings, a more conservative portfolio allocation makes more sense—meaning one that is ideally safer, and is designed not to experience major losses (or gains).
-This can be accomplished by adding fixed-income investments to your portfolio, such as bonds and bond funds, cds, and money market funds.
+However, if you have less of a stomach for risk, such that big losses could keep you up at night or inspire you to liquidate your holdings, a more conservative portfolio allocation makes more sense—meaning one that is ideally safer and designed not to experience major losses (or gains).
+This can be accomplished by adding fixed-income investments to your portfolio, such as bonds and bond funds, CDs, and money market funds.

-But if you add fixed income investments to your portfolio, you need to adjust your expectations down regarding anticipated returns.
-For example, a “balanced” portfolio that’s 50% stocks and 50% fixed-income has had an average annual return of 8.3% since 1926.
+But if you add fixed-income investments to your portfolio, you need to adjust your expectations downward regarding anticipated returns.
+For example, a “balanced” portfolio that’s 50% stocks and 50% fixed income has had an average annual return of 8.3% since 1926.

 Though gains in traditional IRAs and 401(k) accounts aren’t taxed, you will pay ordinary income tax on withdrawals.
 Roth accounts, on the other hand, don’t tax qualified withdrawals, but you contribute with after-tax dollars.

 If you’re paying someone to manage your portfolio, just like taxes, the fees you pay also reduce your return.
 Management fees vary depending on the type of services you need and the firm you use.

 But even if you manage your own portfolio, you’re probably paying mutual fund expense ratios, which are fees mutual funds charge for fund management and administration, marketing, and distribution.
 In 2019, the average mutual fund expense ratio was 0.45%.